joelMuehlena/terraform-provider-pdns/docs/resources/zone.md

 Required:

 - `rname` (String) The RName of the SOA record.
 Represents the administrator's email address.
-It will be prefixed with the zone name unless ending with an explicit '.'
+It will be suffixed with the zone name unless ending with an explicit '.'

 Optional:

-- `create_record` (Boolean) If set to false will not create the SOA record
+- `create_record` (Boolean) If set to false the provider will not create the SOA record
 - `expire` (Number) If a secondary server does not get a response from the primary server for this amount of time, it should stop responding to queries for the zone.
 - `refresh` (Number) The length of time (in seconds) secondary servers should wait before asking primary servers for the SOA record to see if it has been updated.
 - `retry` (Number) The length of time a server should wait for asking an unresponsive primary nameserver for an update again.